High School Workshop

 BE INSPIRED: START YOUR WRITER’S JOURNEY THIS SUMMER AT WVU.

-LIMITED SCHOLARSHIPS AVAILABLE FOR WEST VIRGINIA HIGH SCHOOL WRITERS.
+SCHOLARSHIPS AVAILABLE FOR WEST VIRGINIA HIGH SCHOOL WRITERS.

 To apply for the Scholarship, please click the registration link below.

 Scholarships cover partial or full housing and instruction fees and some but not all meals.